lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * G_X and G_Y are the ECDH ephemeral public keys of I and R, respectively.

-* CRED_I and CRED_R are the credentials containing the public authentication keys of I and R, respectively.
+* CRED_I and CRED_R are the authentication credentials containing the public authentication keys of I and R, respectively.

-* ID_CRED_I and ID_CRED_R are used to identify and optionally transport the authentication keys of the Initiator and the Responder, respectively.
+* ID_CRED_I and ID_CRED_R are used to identify and optionally transport the credentials of the Initiator and the Responder, respectively.

 * Sig(I; . ) and Sig(R; . ) denote signatures made with the private authentication key of I and R, respectively.